-- writing a safety observation report in 5 steps;
+- writing a safety observation in 5 steps;

 - tips on completing a safety observation report;

-- how to use iAuditor for safety observation reporting; and
+- how to use iAuditor for safety observations;

 A good safety observation report should be comprehensive and provide the details needed by the organization for future improvements on health and safety in the workplace.
-In writing safety observation reports, the following tips can be used to effectively produce a comprehensive safety observation report.
+In writing safety observations, the following tips can be used to effectively produce a comprehensive report.
 These tips is applied before and during the process of writing observation reports:

 Identify what to observe

-The first step to writing your observation report is to determine it’s focus.
-Safety observation reports can range from observing common areas, equipment, or procedures that can affect employee health and safety.
+The first step to writing a safety observation is to determine it’s focus.
+Safety observations are done by observing common areas, equipment, or procedures in the workplace that can affect the health and safety of employees.
 Different workplace industries require different key areas of focus when it comes to safety.
-However, here are the important categories to inspect when performing a safety observation report for any given workplace:
+However, here are the important categories to inspect when performing a safety observation for any given workplace: